backhs97/Synczone/README.md

 # SyncZone

-SyncZone, aims to meet the needs of users who struggle to stay connected with loved ones living far away.
+SyncZone, aims to meet the needs of users who struggle to stay connected with ones living far away.
 The main focus of our project is to bridge the communication gap by offering features that help users connect emotionally and practically.
-Whether through sending positive messages, scheduling events, or making video calls, SyncZone is designed to keep you connected.
+Whether through sending positive messages, scheduling events, (or making video calls), SyncZone is designed to keep you connected.

 ## Demo